cvrabel/fantasyLineup/README.md

       - ./src/:/var/task/src/
 ```

+### Setting things up
+[Take a look at this blog post and follow the steps to get your workspace setup.](https://robertorocha.info/setting-up-a-selenium-web-scraper-on-aws-lambda-with-python/) for how to set up selenium to run on AWS Lambda.
+This was quite painful to figure out, and this helped me get it done.

+Make sure you install Docker AND Docker Compose.
+And you can install the dependencies by running ```sudo make fetch-dependencies```.

+### Testing locally
+1) sudo make docker-build
+2) sudo make docker-run-setlineup OR sudo make docker-run-benchstarters

 ### Uploading to AWS lambda:

 For me I have a lambda hosting the setLineup script which runs every day, and another lambda hosting the benchStarters script which runs on Fri,Sat,Sun (after the setLineup script is done).